Lights, Camera, Action!

 - PowerPoint (if needed)

-- Student copies of Attachment Two: Grading Rubric for Research Project
+- Student copies of handouts: Rate Your Team and Grading Rubric for Research Project

 - Camera or Video Recorder